Summer Awaits! Secure Your Dream Campervan Adventure Today!

 By Carly Eisley

-The Eastern United States is full of beautiful and rugged places, with many opportunities for free camping… if you know where to look.
-Free camping may not be quite as spontaneous and easy to find on the east coast, but with a little research and advance planning, you’ll find plenty of places to set up camp.
-I highly recommend using the website www.freecampsites.net and Allstays (website or phone app) as a guide.
-And of course, always check with local rangers to determine the accessibility and availability of sites.
-They are a wealth of knowledge about their areas – it’s their job!
+The Eastern United States is full of beautiful and rugged places, with many opportunities for free camping, or “boondocking,” if you know where to look.
+Free camping may not be quite as spontaneous and easy to find on the East Coast as in the West, but with a little research and advance planning, you’ll find plenty of places to set up camp.

 Dispersed camping upstate new york in campervan

-1. Sleeping/camping at trailheads is generally not allowed.
+1. Sleeping and camping at trailheads is generally not allowed.

 2. Dispersed camping is generally (but not always) free.
 The cost is usually minimal if there is one, and much cheaper than established car campgrounds.